(888) 552-6760 SCHEDULE AN APPOINTMENT

 A mammogram or breast ultrasound may be used to help identify the mass.

 A core needle biopsy involves removing breast tissue in a way that’s minimally invasive.
-The samples are about the size of a piece of rice.
-You may expect some bruising, but usually not scarring.
+The samples are about the size of a kernel of rice.
+The patient may expect some bruising, but usually not scarring.

 A pathologist then examines the tissue under a microscope in a lab.